 In addition to encouraging non-financial reporting by companies, LAPFF would also encourage investors and their advisers to properly consider the risk disclosures made by companies before approving them.
-This report should also disclose the scope of the external auditors' report, which should address risks of material mis-statement, materiality and a summary of audit scope.
-Risks should also include environmental, social and governance factors and how these factors affect financial performance.
+This report should also disclose the scope of the external auditors' report, which should address risks of material misstatement, materiality and a summary of audit scope.
+Risks should also include ESG factors and how these factors affect financial performance.

-4.4 Tax Report
+2.3.4 Tax Report